arthurlbo/arthurlbo/README.md

 At the moment I'm studying software engineering and doing my best to qualify myself more and more.
 I make a lot of effort to maintain my routine and be a disciplined person, giving my best in everything I do.
 For me there is no other alternative to conquer and reach my goals.

-> Rest at the end, not in the middle. - Kobe Bryant
+> Dedication makes dreams come true. - Kobe Bryant